PedroM02/Auctions-website/readme.md

 ## Downloads

 ### Git
-To clone the project you will need to have git installed, in case you don't have it you can download it here https://github.com/git-guides/install-git
+To clone the project you will need to have git installed, in case you don't have it you can download it here: https://github.com/git-guides/install-git
+If you don't want to use git you can download the zip project here: https://github.com/PedroM02/Auctions-website.git

 ### Docker Desktop
 In case you don't have Docker you can download it here https://www.docker.com/products/docker-desktop/